 Making the Diagnosis

 The test for myopia is the well-known poster with rows of smaller and smaller letters, called the Snellen sight card.
 You wear a special set of lens frames, and different lenses are inserted until you see properly.
 This test can also detect astigmatism, in which a cornea that’s irregularly shaped can’t focus sharply at any range.
 People with myopia (and even people without myopia) often have some degree of astigmatism.

 Contact lenses can also correct these problems.
+Compared to glasses, these offer a larger field of corrected vision.
 Lenses with high correction factors (i.e., those made to correct very poor vision) are liable to be thicker and heavier than lenses that correct for less severe cases of myopia, and some people find them uncomfortable.
 This is particularly true of lenses that correct for astigmatism.
 Soft lenses are taking the place of hard and gas-permeable versions, as they’re more comfortable and easier to adjust to, though they may be harder to clean.
 Disposable contact lenses, which can be worn and then thrown away, are also a popular option.
 Wearing lenses makes people somewhat more prone to eye infection.
 This risk can be minimized by cleaning them according to instructions, throwing away disposables on time, and never sleeping with the lenses in.